lingtalfi/Light_ChloroformExtension/doc/pages/conception-notes.md

                 - `lud_user`
                 - lud_user u

             Notice: if you need backquotes, write them manually (like in the second example above).

+- column: the target column, used to select the row.
+In particular, this is used to get the formatted default value when in ajax mode (when there are too many items for a regular select).

 - ?joins: string representing the joins part of the query.
             For instance: